Go To:

 What is online learning?

-Using a computer at home or at work, you will log in to your class to receive course information, view course content, submit assignments, and have discussions with your instructor and fellow students.
-The College uses Canvas as our course management system.
+Using a computer at home or work, you can receive course information, view course content, submit assignments, and discuss with your instructor and fellow students.
+At PGCC, we use Canvas as our course management system.
 Just as you have become familiar with the arrangement of a classroom on campus, you will become familiar with the features of an online classroom within Canvas:

 • Announcements